 What is discrimination by perception?

-This is discrimination against an individual because others think they possess a protected characteristic.
+This is discrimination against an individual because you think they possess a protected characteristic.
 It applies even if the person does not actually possess that characteristic.
 So, for example, if you deny someone a promotion because you think they are bisexual (and they are not), it still constitutes discrimination.
 This category of discrimination does not apply to marriage & civil partnership or pregnancy & maternity.

 What is indirect discrimination?